devopsql/devopsql/README.md

 **Email:** devops.pysql@gmail.com

 ## PROFESSIONAL SUMMARY:
+## Back-end Engineer
 Solution-oriented and problem solver with a strong motivation to learning and implementing new concepts.
 Highly interested in DevOps and application development.
 Skilled in communication and collaboration.

-## Back-end Engineer
+## Education
+- Massachusettes Institute of Technology
+- Nucamp DevOps with Python Sql

 - **Languages:** Python, SQL, HTML
 - **Frameworks:** Flask, Django